pfrazee/local/docs/env/getting_started.md

 ## Document

-A document would then include the above script along with dependencies:
+The document should include its scripts at the bottom, along with dependencies:

 ```html
 <!-- base libraries -->